 Overlooking the Valley of Orcia, the tiny hilltop village Pienza is considered the “touchstone of Renaissance urbanism” and a UNESCO World Heritage Site.

-Not to be missed is the famous Pecorino di Pienza, the delicious local cheese made from sheep’s milk renowned worldwide for the variety of flavors.
-The sought after flavors of the cheese are by no means due to generations of regional farmers who have for centuries mastered and perfected their cheese making craft and the exquisite milk produced by local sheep that happily graze naturally on the grasses and herbs of the Valley of Orcia.
+Not to be missed is the famous Pecorino di Pienza, the delicious local cheese made from sheep’s milk renowned worldwide for its variety of flavors.
+The sought-after flavors of the cheese are by no means due to generations of regional farmers who have for centuries mastered and perfected their cheese-making craft and the exquisite milk produced by local sheep that happily graze naturally on the grasses and herbs of the Valley of Orcia.

-Pienza is part of PIENZA and MONTEPULCIANO Day Tour from Rome with Stefano Rome Tours
+Pienza is part of our PIENZA and MONTEPULCIANO Day Tours from Rome to Tuscany.

 Just 20 minutes from Pienza is the enchanting l fortified hamlet of Montichiello.